Camera review: Nikon Df – the steampunk Nikon D4

 On a side-note, this camera shows again that there’s a gap in Nikon’s line-up – I do believe there’s a need (and a market) for a true successor to the D700, and a direct competitor to the Canon 5D mark III.
 A D700x with a D4 sensor.
 That would please a lot of people.

-As it is, Nikon Df (B&H) is priced on the same level as the 36 megapixel Nikon D800 (B&H).
+As it is, Nikon Df (affiliate) is priced on a similar level as the 36 megapixel Nikon D810 (affiliate).
 Different cameras for different needs and tastes.
 Ultimately though,the Nikon Df doesn’t touch the Nikon D4 when it comes to being a responsive camera where the controls fall right under your fingers and everything is easily accessible.
-But then, you can buy two Nikon Df bodies for less than the price of a single Nikon D4 (B&H).
+But then, you can buy two Nikon Df bodies for less than the price of a single Nikon D4 (affiliate).

 Since the Nikon Df brings such excellent image quality at a relatively reasonable price, this might make a great back-up camera to the D4.
 The completely different layout to the controls would slow me down thought, since I like working with cameras which are exactly the same – then I don’t have to think about placement of controls.